gz/rust-slabmalloc/README.md

 ```

 Due to the use of [`const_fn`](https://github.com/rust-lang/rust/issues/57563),
-if you use the library with a stable rustc the `unstable` of slabmalloc feature
+if you use the library with a stable rustc the `unstable` feature needs to be
-needs to be disabled:
+disabled:

 ```
 slabmalloc = { version = ..., default_features = false }